 - Number of investment concepts delivered, and number of concepts that turned into tangible investments after the provided support;

 - Number of public authority staff with increased capacity for developing investible energy efficiency projects;

 - Innovation uptake by potential replicators;

-- Primary energy savings, renewable energy production and investments in sustainable energy triggered by participating public authorities after the support of the action (respectively in GWh/year and in million Euro of investments).
+- Primary energy savings, renewable energy production and investments in sustainable energy triggered by participating public authorities after the support of the action (respectively in GWh/year and in million EUR of investments).

 Additional positive effects can be quantified and reported when relevant and wherever possible: